fredrikaverpil/tractor-purge/README.md

 # tractor-purge

-Purge command logs and delete/archive jobs from [Pixar's Tractor](https://renderman.pixar.com/view/pixars-tractor) to avoid running out of disk space.
+Purge command logs and/or delete/archive jobs from [Pixar's Tractor](https://renderman.pixar.com/view/pixars-tractor) to avoid running out of disk space.

 ### How does this work?